willhall2001/BreakinBadCode/README.md

 # BreakinBadCode

 ## Team-Mates:
-William Halloran
+- William Halloran
-Alistair Mascarenhas
+- Alistair Mascarenhas
-James Wagner
+- James Wagner

 ## Structure of Repository
 All the raw data can be accessed in the "Final_DataFrames" folder
-- This folder containes each chunk of raw data used throughout the coe blocks
+- This folder containes each chunk of raw data used throughout the code blocks

 To access this data, the read_csv codes present in each chunk will have to be changed